Decoloniality: Postmodernism

 "Modernity" as a concept is complementary to coloniality.
 Coloniality is called "the darker side of western modernity".
 The problematic aspects of coloniality are often overlooked when describing the totality of Western society, whose advent is instead often framed as the introduction of modernity and rationality, a concept critiqued by post-modern thinkers.
 However, this critique is largely "limited and internal to European history and the history of European ideas".

 Although postmodern thinkers recognize the problematic nature of the notions of modernity and rationality, these thinkers often overlook the fact that modernity as a concept emerged when Europe defined itself as the center of the world.
 In this sense, those seen as part of the periphery are themselves part of Europe's self-definition.

 To summarize, like modernity, postmodernity often reproduces the "Eurocentric fallacy" foundational to modernity.
 Therefore, rather than criticizing the terrors of modernity, decolonialism criticizes Eurocentric modernity and rationality because of the "irrational myth" that these conceal.
 Decolonial approaches thus seek to "politicise epistemology from the experiences of those on the 'border,' not to develop yet another epistemology of politics".

+Criticism

+Jonatan Kurzwelly and Malin Wilckens used the example of decolonisation of academic collections of human remains collected during colonial times to support racist theories and give legitimacy to colonial oppression, and showed how both contemporary scholarly methods and political practice perpetuate reified and essentialist notions of identities.